 We love Jupyter Notebook because it lets us share code with our readers.
 It’s also a widely used tool, especially in the Data Science community.
 We recommend getting to know this tool because many of our tutorials come with free Jupyter Notebook exercises you can use and run.
 You can use it online or install it locally.

 - NumPy Examples: Forty-Five Practice Questions To Make You an Expert

 The foundation of many popular Python data science tools like Pandas as well as SciPy and a host of others, NumPy is a core library that all students of data science should learn to use well.
-This post — one of our most popular — helps you brush up your NumPy skills with forty-five exercises designed to get you thinking, looking things up, and mastering NumPy!
+This post — one of our most popular — helps you brush up and test yourself on your NumPy skills with forty-five exercises designed to get you thinking, looking things up, and mastering NumPy!

 - Pandas Examples and Review Questions to Make You an Expert

 Like many Python developers, I first learned about NumPy while learning about Pandas, so I wrote this companion piece to the NumPy article.
 Again I took the approach of creating a set of “open-book” exercises you can use to help review core Pandas concepts.

 - Is Julia Easy to Learn for Python Programmers?

 Ready to try something new?
 Did you know that Jupyter Notebook is an acronym for the languages it originally supported: Julia, Python, and R?
 Julia is a fast language that’s popular among data scientists, and we found it extremely accessible, being very similar to Python in man respects!